ungdev/gala-flux-api/README.md

 Sever side of the communication system created for the Gala UTT

+There is two documentations available for this project

+* [User documentation](https://github.com/ungdev/flux2-server/wiki/User-documentation): Use the API from a client
+* [Dev documentation](https://github.com/ungdev/flux2-server/wiki/Dev-documentation): Code on this project

 ## Steps for dev installation

 * Install [Yarn](https://yarnpkg.com/lang/en/docs/install/) and NodeJS 7
 * Clone the repo
 * `yarn install`
-* Copy `/config/local.js.dist` to `/config/local.js` and configure it.
+* If you need, copy `config/database.developemnt.js` into `config/database.developemnt.js` and update it.
-* Try to run the server a first time : `yarn dev`
+* You can now run the server with : `yarn dev`

 ### Fill the database
-To fill the database with half-random fixtures, run the following command.
+To reset the database and fill it with half-random fixtures, run the following command.

 ```
 node cli/fixtures.js